bitnami/charts/bitnami/minio/README.md

 This version updates MinIO&reg; after some major changes, affecting its Web UI.
 MinIO&reg; has replaced its MinIO&reg; Browser with the MinIO&reg; Console, and Web UI has been moved to a separated port.
 As a result the following variables have been affected:
 - `.Values.service.port` has been slit into `.Values.service.ports.api` (default: 9000) and `.Values.service.ports.console` (default: 9001).
 - `.Values.containerPort` has been slit into `.Values.containerPorts.api` (default: 9000) and `.Values.containerPort.console` (default: 9001).
-- `.Values.service.nodePort`has been slit into `.Values.nodePort.api` and `.Values.nodePort.console`.
+- `.Values.service.nodePort`has been slit into `.Values.nodePorts.api` and `.Values.nodePorts.console`.
 - Service port `minio` has been replaced with `minio-api` and `minio-console` with target ports minio-api and minio-console respectively.
 - Liveness, readiness and startup probes now use port `minio-console` instead of `minio`.